 Film students learn to read, understand, interpret and communicate visual information that allows them to bring their skills to a range of jobs and industries.

 Film students study theoretical, historical, and critical approaches to films and are able to critically interpret and analyse production and film theory.
-Graduates interpret film as both a product of its society, culture or geography and key influence on it developing skills in analysis, interpretation and communication.
+Graduates interpret film as both a product of its society, culture or geography and a key influence on them, developing skills in analysis, interpretation and communication.
 In production courses some Film students are introduced to film production processes, and demonstrate and develop their artistic or craft abilities and enhance their technical skills.
 A key workplace skill Film students develop is the ability to work collaboratively under pressure.
-Their understanding of user experience and production of video content is particularity helpful.
+Their understanding of user experience and production of video content is particularly helpful.